Introduction to the mortgage world

 It is very likely that your mortgage is going to be your biggest outgoing, so it is important to get it right the first-time round.

 Here is how it works.
-When you take out a mortgage you are borrowing an amount from a lender to pay for your purchased property.
+When you take out a first time buyer mortgage you are borrowing an amount from a lender to pay for your purchased property.
 Like any loan, you make monthly repayments to pay off the capital you have borrowed as well as the interested charge.
 Some mortgages are interest-only rather than repayment mortgages which means you only pay the interest back each month.
-You don’t pay the capital lump sum borrowed until the end of the mortgage term.
+You do not pay the capital lump sum borrowed until the end of the mortgage term.
 It is unlikely as a first-time buyer that you will be offered this type of deal as most lenders will only consider lending on an interest-only basis if you put a large deposit down.

 The amount of interest you will end up paying is all down to the type of deal you choose.
 The bigger the deposit you are able to put down the better the mortgage rates you will be eligible to apply for.

-When you are choosing a mortgage, you can see which deals you might qualify for based on the size of the deposit you have by looking at what is known as the mortgage (loan to value – LTV).
+When you are choosing a first time buyer mortgage, you can see which deals you might qualify for based on the size of the deposit you have by looking at what is known as the mortgage (loan to value – LTV).
 The LTV is essentially the size of the mortgage you are taking out relative to the value of the property.

 So, for example: